ewilderj/coin-tosser/README.md

 This program runs the game Taleb describes.

 * clojure/ -- a simple Clojure command line implementation
+* clojurescript/ -- a web based demonstration in ClojureScript
-* clojurescript -- a web based demonstration
+* dart/ -- a web based demonstration in Dart

 About the author
 ----------------